apecloud/kubeblocks-docs/README.md

 # Introduction

 This repo contains the source code of kubeblocks docs.
-It's built by [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-UI framework uses [MUI](https://mui.com/material-ui/all-components/), you can use MUI components directly in mdx documents.
+It's built by [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app), and you can use [MUI](https://mui.com/material-ui/all-components/) components directly in mdx files.

 ## Getting Started